-Figure 4(a) depicts the distributions of point estimates underlying the two aforementioned randomization methods as well as the estimated coefficient obtained in column 5 of Table 1 (depicted as the red vertical line in the figure).
+Figure 5(a) depicts the distributions of point estimates underlying the two aforementioned randomization methods as well as the estimated coefficient obtained in column 5 of Table 1 (depicted as the red vertical line in the figure).
 Regardless of the randomization method used, all the estimated coefficients for the fake border status are centered around zero and distributed far from our baseline estimate.
-As shown in Figures 4(b)-4(d) we obtain similar results for the other grid cell sizes analyzed in the paper.
+As shown in Figures 5(b)-5(d) we obtain similar results for the other grid cell sizes analyzed in the paper.
 Thus, this placebo test suggests that our results are not driven by the high prevalence of both ethnic borders and conflict, but due to the deeper spatial structure of historical ethnic borders.
-The vertical lines in the figure also serve as evidence that our results do not depend on the size of the grid chosen for the analysis.